Irish-Kiwi families revel in rugby rivalry

 "[The All Blacks] have won it so many times there is nothing to prove, there is no pressure.
 So for rugby's sake I'd like to see someone else win it, but just probably not England."

-Another Ireland supporter Cathy Lawrence was also watching with her family, said she took comfort in grilling the All Blacks for getting a yellow card.
+Another Ireland supporter Cathy Lawrence from Oamaru, was also watching with her family, said she took comfort in grilling the All Blacks for getting a yellow card.

 "I was a wee bit mouthy at the start.
 So I got what I deserved in the end," she said.